-Assignment and Lab Report Submission: All assignments and lab reports must be submitted electronically via OWL (hard copy will not be accepted).
+Assignment Submission: All assignments must be submitted electronically via OWL (hard copy will not be accepted).
 Each submission must be a single PDF file.
-Any computer code or model that is developed by the student as part of the solution for the assignment/lab must be submitted along with the PDF file.
-The files should not be compressed.

 Late Submission Policy: All assignments and lab reports are due by 23:55 on the due date.
 Late submissions will not be accepted.
 In case the assignment/report cannot be submitted through OWL (due to technical issues), the students can submit them by sending an email to the instructor.